 - If you were in charge in your last position, what would you change to make it a better role for you?

-These questions will challenge them for as long as you tailor them to their skill-set.
-Such are the questions to help you gauge how passionate and knowledgeable your candidate is.
+These questions will challenge them and help you learn more about their skill set.
+These are the questions to ask if you want to gauge how passionate and knowledgeable your candidate is.
 The smart developer won’t have a problem answering them satisfactorily.
 That is probably the one you should hire.

 8. Play a game of chess

 Not literally.
-Or maybe literally.
 It is important to know the mentality of your developer especially when faced with a challenge.
 Do they give up?
 Do they refuse to give up?
 Do they get angry when faced with an almost impossible task?
 Are they calm under pressure?
-These are telling signs.
-I brought up chess because it is a challenging game, but ideally, what am saying is that you should get them to face a difficult task, maybe a small project, or others have recommended Lego Mindstorm.
-A developer who can handle pressure calmly and get the solution, and someone who won’t give up until the issue is solved is your ideal developer.
+These are all telling signs.
+I brought up chess because it is a challenging game, but ideally, what I’m saying is that you should get them to face a difficult task, maybe a small project.
+Some people recommend Lego Mindstorm.
+A developer who can handle pressure calmly and find a solution, and someone who won’t give up until the issue is solved is your ideal developer.
 Someone who gives up or gets frustrated under pressure may dump you and your product when you need them the most.

-How does your candidate behave when you go to play a card or guessing game with them and your friends?
-How do they behave when the whole team is involved?
+How does your candidate behave when the whole team is involved?
 Do they participate or not?
 Are they dictatorial or not?
 Fish for the traits that please you and go for a team player.

 10. Hire slowly and fire fast

-I’m sure you have heard that statement before.
+I’m sure you have heard this statement before.
 It is true.
-It has been repeated when recruiting any professional.
+It applies to any hiring decisions you make.
 Take your time to learn who you are hiring.
-Understand what you want and your vision.
+Understand what you want as well as your vision.
 Know what it takes to get there and take your time to interview as many developers as you can.
-Hiring is a slow process no matter how urgent.
+Hiring is a slow process no matter how urgent it is.
 It could save you a lot of money.
-Your best developer could be the one you meet last, not first.
+Your best developer could be the last one you meet.

 When it is not working out, don’t be afraid to fire, and fast.
-Fast because it will save you a lot of time and money.
-You can get on looking for your next developer even faster.
-Understand that sometimes it doesn’t work out and you have to fire.
+Fire fast because it will save you a lot of time and money.
+You can move on to looking for your next developer even faster.
+Understand that sometimes it just doesn’t work out and you have to fire.
 Learn to be precise and decisive.